 Also on Z Living: 9 Health Benefits of Hemp Oil You Should Know

 5. Avocado Oil

-With many of the health benefits of olive oil, it has the advantage of a high smoke point of 520 degrees Fahrenheit.
-This light, slightly nutty oil is considered to be a novelty, but is a favorite with many chefs.
+With many of the health benefits of olive oil, avocado oil has the advantage of a high smoke point of 520 degrees Fahrenheit.
+This light, slightly nutty oil is considered to be a novelty, but is a favorite with many chefs, especially when they're frying something up.
 Sometimes made from damaged and cosmetically inferior avocados, it is nevertheless low in saturated fatty acids, and high in polyunsaturates.